-A Romantic Getaway to Madrid: 4-Day Itinerary For Food Loving Couples like Us
+A Romantic 4 Days In Madrid: An Itinerary For Food Loving Couples like Us

 Caleb and I are OBSESSED with the Spanish capital!
 We’ve been nearly 10 times and are planning to move there in the future (really.)
 While everyone goes to Barcelona, we love that Madrid feels more authentic – you really don’t have to put in any effort to experience the true culture of Spain in this city – it’s everywhere!